dschach/dschach/README.md

   - [Duplicate Record Handling](https://github.com/dschach/duplicatehandling)
 - 🌱 I’m learning GitHub actions and how to make cool things happen automatically when submitting pull requests, etc.

+##### ACHIEVEMENTS

+- Original designer of Salesforce implementation for the Obama reelection campaign
+- Creator of Chatter BINGO at Dreamforce 2010, the only community member to have an app included in the Dreamforce app
+- Has surfaced a dwarf error message in Salesforce - if you know what that is, then you know what that means
+- Founder of the Dreamforce Tweetup, the first and largest community-led user event at Dreamforce
+- :swimmer: :bicyclist: :runner: Ironman finisher, Ironman Arizona 2021

 ##### BIO

 - 😄 Pronouns: he/him